FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Telemetry-Parsing/Readme.md

 # Tutorial - Proxy Interaction Basics

-In this tutorial the three Telemetry packets available from Faraday are queried, parsed, and displayed.
-This makes use of the telemetry parsing tool module and more detailed information can be found in the telemetry application and packet definition documentation.
+This tutorial introduces telemetry packets available from Faraday's telemetry application.
+Although beaconing mode(s) allow automatic transmission of telemetry this tutorial commands the local device to send the respective packet.The telemetry packets are queried, parsed, and displayed.
+This makes use of the telemetry parsing tool module.

 ##Telemetry Packet Types